 I am really looking forward to the year ahead, getting to know you and your child.
 If you need anything, I am always here to listen and help where I can.
 There are many adults who may be working with your child at some point but incase any of you are unsure of what I look like see if you can find me on the 'Who's who' page in the information tab.

-We have many ways to communicate here at school, but currently the most efficient way would be to email the firstname.lastname@example.org email address which I will be checking daily and will try to respond to you as quickly as I can.
+We have many ways to communicate here at school, but currently the most efficient way would be to email the email@example.com email address which will be checked regularly and will try to respond to you as quickly as I can.

-Our current PE day is on a Friday, and the children can come into school in PE kit for the day, we will notify you if this changes as we do have external providers associated with school to enhance our provision; and they are only available on certain days.
-Please remember no earrings should be worn for health and safety reasons and a white round neck t-shirt with the school badge and plain blue or black shorts/ tracksuit bottoms should be worn.
+Our current PE day is on a Tuesday, and the children can come into school in PE kit for the day, we will notify you if this changes as we do have external providers associated with school to enhance our provision; and they are only available on certain days.
+Please remember no earrings should be worn for health and safety reasons and a white round neck t-shirt and plain blue or black shorts/ tracksuit bottoms should be worn.

-The children have settled in extremely well on on their transition days considering the circumstances and time they have had off.
+The children have settled in extremely well on on their transition days.
 From the first day they have come in with big smiles and full of stories and things to tell me, it really does make me smile!
 Initially, we will be establishing routines and reminding the children of the rules which will help us to learn and keep everyone safe all at the same time, they are so eager to please and have already earned lots of track it light points!

 The first two books we will be studying are 'The Day the Crayons Quit' and 'The Day the Crayons Came Home' which the children will really enjoy and have already been introduced to.
 I love stories and at times get carried away when reading them, but the children's enthusiasm fuels this even more.
 I am really looking forward to seeing the journey we go on this year and the wonderful things we can share together.

 Please find details of what we will be covering over the Autumn Term in this document.